-Suicide Prevention Training Requirement
+Suicide Prevention Training Requirement for Licensing

 This online course is two hours in length and can be paused to take over time to suit the individual's schedule.
 It is designed and taught by teachers specifically for educators.
 There is an exam that must be passed to obtain the certificate.
 Completing the training is usually required for the second student teacher seminar so that student teachers can discuss and debrief.
 This certificate must be on file with the Education Department as part of Decision Point 3.